Emma Rosa MSDC

 Biography Back to top

-With a keen observation of nature, Emma Rosa uses multi-disciplinary techniques to create botanical sculpture with fabric and thread.
+With a keen observation of nature, Emma Rosa uses multi-disciplinary techniques and mixed media to create botanical studies from fabric and thread.

 Resumé Back to top